Teaching English as a Foreign Language TEFL Program Fulbright Carlos Rico Award for North American Studies FAQ

 • Substantial changes to grant projects cannot be made either before or during the grant.
 However, date changes may be approved with advance written notice, approval from the host institution, COMEXUS and ECA.

-Shortlisted candidates will be interviewed by Skype in November 2019.
+Shortlisted candidates will be interviewed by Skype in early 2020.

 Final results announced in spring 2024.